-The report first addresses the progress that has been made since the first global meeting in Oslo on PVE, including expanding upon the available knowledge about the influencers of violent extremism and improving the United Nations’ internal and external partnerships.
-Since the first meeting, the United Nations emerged as a pioneer in advancing the PVE agenda and the General Assembly and Security Council’s collaborative resolution on sustaining peace is successfully being executed by both parties.
-The urgency of the PVE agenda has gained attention and support from the global community in a variety of PVE interventions.
+The report first addresses progress since the first global meeting in Oslo on PVE.
+For example, it addresses expanding available knowledge about the influencers of violent extremism, improving the United Nations’ partnership and coordination on PVE both internally and externally, the United Nations’ emerging role as a pioneer in advancing the PVE agenda, implementation of the General Assembly and Security Council’s collaborative resolution on sustaining peace, and the urgency of the PVE agenda has gained attention and support from the global community in a variety of PVE interventions.
 Ultimately, it appears the global cooperation agenda outlined in the first global meeting has developed promising momentum and is undergoing substantial development.
 There is, however, still some disagreement about amending the security and development responses in regions where extremism is more likely to regain presence.

-Next, the Oslo II global meeting addressed the thematic findings of PVE regarding drivers of violent extremism, identifying the need for a reintegration strategy for returning fighters, corresponding with the media to eradicate misinformation and stereotypes, and the role of gender and youth in PVE.
+The report also addresses the meetings’ thematic findings regarding understanding the drivers of violent extremism, identifying the need for a reintegration strategy for returning fighters, coordinating with the media to prevent misinformation and stereotypes, and understanding the role of gender and youth in PVE.
 Among the many key recommendations that emerged from the sessions, understanding and addressing the misperceptions that detract from the discourse on PVE was at the forefront.
 The attendees noted that to successfully engage in PVE, prevention must not focus exclusively on employment solutions, Islamophobia and xenophobia, or stereotyping, but rather find a way to incorporate each associated issue within a broader solution.
 Moreover, participants called for a more positive stream of communication with the media to eliminate misleading stereotypes about violent extremism.
 Consequently, participants noted a need for more localized research to better understand how a community becomes vulnerable to violent extremism.
 Hard-to-reach border regions were identified as increasingly important sites for development initiatives.
 As a solution, participants emphasized the need for human-rights-based approaches in sensitive regions, specifically when addressing security.
 An underlying theme of the session was promoting dignity and community rather than simply identifying the qualities that put certain communities at risk for violent extremism.
-Strategies should incorporate respect and equality and promote a sense of purpose, including sensitivity towards the reintegration of disengaged fighters.
+Strategies should be based on respect and equality and promote a sense of purpose, including sensitivity towards the reintegration of disengaged fighters.
 Such reintegration strategies must consider more than the criminal justice sphere and explore social reintegration, as well as informal transitional justice tools.
 The framework requires expansion to include stateless children who are at risk.

 NOTE: This summary is produced by the Rule of Law Collaborative, not by the original author(s).